Samuel-Alexander/data_analysis_with_python/README.md

 # python-homework

 ## PyBank
-Pyton script that analyzes PnL data and prints summary to text file
+Python script that analyzes PnL data from csv file and prints summary to text file

 ## PyRamen